yur-spiridonov/NPAt-Core-Research/README.md

 > **Note:** If Windows displays a security warning, click "More info" → "Run anyway".
 This is standard for independent research tools without commercial code signing.

+### NPAt_Core.lib

+A proprietary compiled library implementing the NPAt Core algorithm, included for demonstration and research purposes.
+The source code of the NPAt algorithm is proprietary and not publicly available.

+To use in your project:
+1. Add `NPAt_Interface.h` to your project
+2. Link `NPAt_Core.lib` (Visual Studio: Project Properties → Linker → Input → Additional Dependencies)
+3. Set configuration to `Release | x64` and build

+> **Note:** This library is provided for research and evaluation purposes only.
+Commercial use requires a licensing agreement.

+For licensing inquiries: open an [Issue](https://github.com/yur-spiridonov/NPAt-Core-Research/issues) or contact directly: [spiridonoviouri@gmail.com](mailto:spiridonoviouri@gmail.com)

 ---

 ## 👤 About the Author